xslittlegrass/CarND-Behavioral-Cloning/README.md

 ## Training

-The model is trained with a batch size of 128 and epoch of 10.
+The model is trained with a batch size of 128 and epoch of 10 and an adam optimization method.
+Since the input images are resized to a dimension of 16X32, all the data can be fit into the memeory, and thus a generator is not need.
+Because of the small size of the network and input data, the model can be trained with just a few seconds.
+The reason to use only 10 epochs is that this tiny model converges very fast in just a few epoch, and the validation accuracy usually flattens out around 10 epochs.
+Using more than 10 epochs will not increase the validation accuracy.
 Testing is performed in the simulator.